-If you’ve already picked up our study guide, thank you!
-If you stumbled upon this article without getting the book first, I highly recommend you click here to pick up a copy of the UCAT Study Guide to make sense of the information provided.
+If you’ve already picked up our UCAT self-study prep coach book, thank you!
+If you stumbled upon this article without getting the book first, I highly recommend you grab a copy to get access to the study journal at the beginning of the book.